 On Friday, September 20, Several TU members were lucky enough to spend much of the day teaching a group of kids about the environment and fly fishing.
 We met East Grand Middle School science teacher Alex Romanyshyn and his students at Monarch Lake and spent several hours talking about the environment, coaching fly fishing and watching moose.
 Thanks to Darlene Carter, Jancie & Kent Hughes, Kirk Klancke and Jerry Nissen for participating!
 For a link to photos, including numerous moose shots, click here.

-September 3, 2013 found your web lackey/photographer-in-chief snapping pics of Jon Ewert, a team of DOW employees and volunteers from TU on the Fraser River near Safeway.
+September 3, 2013 found your web lackey/photographer-in-chief snapping pics of Jon Ewert, a team of DOW employees and volunteers from TU on the Fraser River near Safeway in Fraser.
 This is shocking (to the fish) because the team was electro-fishing in order to do a thorough inventory of the fish in this segment of the river.
 The process stuns the fish and allows them to be netted, counted, measured and released.
 Watching the process and the results was fascinating.
-Our film crew for the TU documentary The Mighty Colorado River was also on hand.
-For now, check our the photos of the event in our photo gallery by clicking here.
+Our film crew for the TU documentary The Mighty Colorado River was also on hand gathering content for future episodes.
+Check our the photos of the event in our photo gallery by clicking here.
 Watch for the upcoming episode on Grand County TV18 and from their website at http://grandcountytelevision.com/

 The Denver Water Department has created an interesting blog.
 Just as this website presents the TU point of view, Denver Water's blog presents their point of view.
 Be sure to read the TU response after the initial Denver Water comments.
 They feel they're doing enough and the rivers will benefit from additional diversion.
 TU's Drew Peternell disagrees in his response.
 Follow this link to their blog.